data-integrations/dynamic-spark/docs/ScalaSparkCompute-sparkcompute.md

 Properties
 ----------
 **scalaCode** Spark code in Scala defining how to transform RDD to RDD.
-The code must implement a function called ``transform``, which the signature should either be
+The code must implement a function called ``transform``, whose signature should be one of:

+    def transform(df: DataFrame) : DataFrame

+    def transform(df: DataFrame, context: SparkExecutionPluginContext) : DataFrame

+The input ``DataFrame`` has the same schema as the input schema to this stage and the ``transform`` method should return a ``DataFrame`` that has the same schema as the output schema setup for this stage.
+Using the ``SparkExecutionPluginContext``, you can access CDAP entities such as Stream and Dataset, as well as providing access to the underlying ``SparkContext`` in use.

+Operating on lower level ``RDD`` is also possible by using the one of the following forms of the ``transform`` method:

     def transform(rdd: RDD[StructuredRecord]) : RDD[StructuredRecord]

-or

     def transform(rdd: RDD[StructuredRecord], context: SparkExecutionPluginContext) : RDD[StructuredRecord]

-In the latter case, using the ``SparkExecutionPluginContext`` can access CDAP entities such as Stream and Dataset, as well as providing access to the underlying ``SparkContext`` in use.

 For example:

     def transform(rdd: RDD[StructuredRecord], context: SparkExecutionPluginContext) : RDD[StructuredRecord] = {